alinapradhan/Oppenheimer-Movie-Sentiment-Analysis/README.md

 # Oppenheimer-Movie-Sentiment-Analysis
-A sentiment analysis project using tweets related to the movie Oppenheimer.
-It leverages NLP techniques and visualizations to explore public opinion.
-# Oppenheimer Movie Sentiment Analysis

 This notebook performs sentiment analysis on tweets about the movie *Oppenheimer* using Python, NLP (TextBlob), and data visualization tools to evaluate audience sentiment distribution.

 ## Features